suhovius/tf-gke-cluster/README.md

 # Resources removal

-* it must be performed in a vise versa way.
+It must be performed in a vice versa way.

 * Comment the gcs backend definition
 * Run `terraform init -migrate-state` to migrate state to the local file
 * Now infrastructure can be removed with `terraform destroy` including with the bucked that have been used as terraform state storage